 The statement mentions that 1 million EU citizens have been given settled status.
 We welcome that, but there are more than 3 million here.
 The Government’s prevarication over time and their inadequate preparations right from the beginning have caused great anxiety and left millions of people who live here, pay taxes here, have made their lives here and have their children here wondering what their future holds.
 It is a mark of the slow progress that is being made that the Government still have not resolved the status of UK citizens who are living in Europe, as the Minister said.

-The Secretary of State talks about getting businesses ready, yet it is only a few weeks ago that these serious-minded business leaders demanded an independent inquiry into what a no-deal Brexit would consist of, amid accusations that vital information about potential problems was deliberately being held back by the Government—that was from the business community itself.
+The Minister talks about getting businesses ready, yet it is only a few weeks ago that these serious-minded business leaders demanded an independent inquiry into what a no-deal Brexit would consist of, amid accusations that vital information about potential problems was deliberately being held back by the Government—that was from the business community itself.

 Just eight weeks ago, the current Prime Minister told his party and the country that the chances of a no-deal Brexit were a million to one against.
 Yet this morning, the former Chancellor, who is no longer in his place, stated that no progress has been made and that there are no substantive negotiations going on.
 Is that true?
 The two positions cannot be easily reconciled.
 Either there is progress or there is not.
 Having heard the Prime Minister in the Chamber just now, it is clear that most people still have no idea.